 HVS, the world's leading consulting and services organisation focused on the hotel, mixed-use, shared ownership, gaming, and leisure industries, was founded in 1980.
 The company performs 4,500+ assignments each year for hotel and real estate owners, operators and developers worldwide.
 HVS principals are regarded as the leading experts in their respective regions of the globe.
-Through a network of 60 offices and more than 350 professionals, HVS provides an unparalleled range of complementary services for the hospitality industry. www.hvs.com
+Through a network of 50 offices and more than 250 professionals, HVS provides an unparalleled range of complementary services for the hospitality industry. www.hvs.com

 With offices in London since 1990, HVS LONDON serves clients with interests in the UK, Europe, the Middle East and Africa (EMEA).
 We have appraised some 4,000 hotels or projects in more than 50 countries in all major markets within the EMEA region for leading hotel companies, hotel owners and developers, investment groups and banks.
-Known as one of the foremost providers of hotel valuations and feasibility studies, and for our ability, experience and relationships throughout Europe, HVS London is on the valuation panels of numerous top international banks which finance hotels and portfolios.
+Known as one of the foremost providers of hotel valuations and feasibility studies, and for our ability, experience and relationships throughout Europe, HVS London is on the valuation panels of numerous top international banks which finance hotels and portfolios, as well as advising owners on their selection of hotel franchises or management options.